tsgrover/databricks-dab-examples/flights-simple/README.md

 - `pytest_notebook_job_classic.yml` shows running the pytest notebook as a task in a workflow.
 - `dlt/flights_dlt.yml` shows example DLT pipeline and job to schedule that pipeline.
 - `dlt/flights_dlt_validation.yml` shows running DLT pipeline plus added notebook with DLT unit tests.
+- `dlt/flights_dlt_sql.yml` shows the same example of DLT pipeline translated to SQL and job to schedule that pipeline.
+- `dlt/flights_dlt_sql_validation.yml` shows running DLT pipeline in SQL plus added notebook with DLT unit tests in Python.

 ## Getting started